Tooth Colored Fillings

 Cavity Treatment with Tooth Colored Fillings

 A cavity is a hole in your tooth that forms from tooth decay.
 When dental plaque is left on your teeth long enough, the bacteria within it produce acids that weaken teeth’s outer layer (called enamel).
 Eventually, bacteria can slip past weakened enamel and infect the main body of the tooth, leaving a cavity as tooth decay spreads.
 For mild to moderate cavities, Dr. Keelan can restore your tooth with a filling made from tooth-colored composite resin.
-If you develop tooth decay, then ask us about the advantages of tooth-colored fillings over metal amalgam ones.
+If you develop tooth decay, then ask us about the advantages of tooth-colored fillings over metal amalgam fillings.

 The Purpose of a Tooth Colored Fillings